Configure Intel Wireless FEC Accelerators using SR-IOV FEC operator

 Note

-When using FEC operator, there is no integration between FEC operator and system inventory, so the configuration applied by FEC operator may not reflect in system inventory.
+When using FEC operator, there is no integration between FEC operator and system inventory, so the configuration applied by FEC operator may not reflect in the system inventory.

 • An example of ACC100 status after applying 1 VF configuration.